Pay It Forward

 “Pay It Forward” was not a box-office success and I went to movie jail for quite a long time.

 The rights to the novel Pay It Forward were scooped up by Steven Reuther’s Bel-Air Entertainment in 1998, before its publication in 1999.
-Pay It Forward was fast tracked to development and was financed by Bel-Air Entertainment for $40 million.
+It was fast tracked to development and the budget for Pay It Forward was $40 million and it was financed by Bel-Air Entertainment.
 Bel-Air was formed in March 1998 as a 5-year equity partnership between Warner Bros and the French conglomerate Canal Plus and WB retained worldwide rights for the films, except for France, Spain and Germany, which went to Canal.

 The project went into production as a prestige picture with huge commercial potential, toplined by Kevin Spacey who had just won an Oscar for American Beauty; Haley Joel Osment who had just been nominated for the smash hit The Sixth Sense; Helen Hunt who had won an Oscar For As Good As It Gets; and director Mimi Leder who had just helmed the box office hit Deep Impact.
 Things went awry during filming when Spacey and Hunt lived up to their reputations as extremely difficult people to work with and began demanding script changes and were improvising ridiculously corny lines — like this cheap sap, courtesy of Spacey, which was cut from the final edit, but made the rounds in the media and ridiculed to no end: “I don’t want to spend another second of wasted air, you beautiful, lovely, difficult, hilarious woman.
 Please don’t let me stay trapped in here forever.
 I’m so exhausted from being so afraid.”
 Please let that footage surface one day.